smatechnologies/check-website-status-powershell/README.md

 * Powershell 5.1+

 # Instructions
+<B>Parameters</b>:
+* URLListFile - path to a file containing the websites you wish to check, required
+* URLResultsFile - path to the results of the website checks, required

-The "URLList.txt" file should contain websites entered on separate lines.
+Note: The "URLList.txt" file should contain websites entered on separate lines.

 ```
 powershell -ExecutionPolicy Bypass -File ".\CheckWebsiteStatus.ps1" -URLListFile "C:\ProgramData\OpConxps\URLList.txt" -URLResultsFile "C:\ProgramData\OpConxps\URLResults.txt"